ComplicatedPhenomenon/IPython_training/README.md

 From `Quora`
 > Start at a level you understand, and gradually increase the complexity of the problems you are solving and the systems you are building.

 > Don't let yourself distracted by all the vanity.
-If you get shit done and can find someone who will pay you for it, you're at the best level of programming as far as I'm concerning.
+If you get the shit done and can find someone who will pay you for it, you're at the best level of programming as far as I'm concerned.

 ## Directions for skill enhancement
 * http://hackflow.com/blog/2014/06/22/why-every-language-needs-its-underscore/